Green development: Inn of the Anasazi

 Zimmer Associates International, a real estate development firm, completed the Inn of the Anasazi in Santa Fe, New Mexico in 1991.
 Robert Zimmer (co-founder) and his partners, Steve Conger and Michael Fuller, set a goal to construct a building that would, "showcase energy- and resource-saving technologies, strengthen local community, offer first class elegance, and financially reward its participants."
 The interior design of the hotel pays respect to the ancient Anasazi Indians, including locally crafted furniture, hand-made rugs, and Native American, Hispanic and cowboy wall art.
 The use of adobe on the exterior of the hotel includes the historic pueblo style.
 Also, Zimmer and his partners repurposed a steel-framed building that had previously been used in the 1960s as a juvenile detention center, instead of starting the project from the beginning.
 Other "green" characteristics of this Santa Fe hotel are skylights, energy-efficient lighting, and water-saving fixtures.
 Also, the Inn of the Anasazi stimulates the regional economy by purchasing locally grown organic food from Hispanic farmers.
-Lastly the Inn encourage that the staff participate in local nonprofit organizations and events that sponsor diverse local cultures.
+Lastly the Inn encourages that the staff participate in local nonprofit organizations and events that sponsor diverse local cultures.
 The Inn of the Anasazi integrates "social and environmental goals with financial considerations…"